-For the first time in years I experienced a feeling of being carefree and secure.
-I realized that it isn’t necessary to understand everything in life and that I can let many things happen and not intervene – just watch and believe… I feel much, much better.”
+"For the first time in many years, I experienced a feeling of carefreeness and security.
+I realized that it is not necessary to understand and name everything, that I can let go of many things in life, not interfere with them, just observe them and believe….
+I really feel much, much better.”

 Alis, a participant of an American research, was suffering from emotional fluctuations and a compulsive approach to food after a successful treatment of an oncological illness.
 After a psilocybin-assisted psychotherapy, she noted that she gained self-confidence to commit to goals of losing weight.
 She eventually lost 12 kilograms and she attributed the results to the psilocybin treatment.

 “I feel incredible.
 I feel much more capable of doing things that I have always wanted to do, but I never had the feeling that I could do them.
 That slowed me down.
 Now, I really want to enjoy every single minute.
 I want to fully experience life, which I’d already known before entering the study, but I couldn’t go through with the realization of my plans.
 I’ve found ways to do it now.”